ryanjclin/cycleTSGAN/README.md

 1. cd to cycleTSGAN
 2. training: python/python3 main.py fault_id
 3. inference: python/python3 inference.py fault_id
+4. For visualizing the gen output, use visualize_gen_data.ipynb

 ## requirements
 1. create a new conda env with python=3.8